Visit www.lakeconesteenaturepark.com for more information.

 Just across the pedestrian bridge over the Reedy River you will find Conestee Park, formerly known as the Old Municipal Stadium.
 The property was left vacant after the Greenville Braves moved on but has been completely renovated into an all-purpose community park.
 Along with the stadium, 4 baseball fields, a giant picnic shelter, playground, Korean War Memorial, walking trails, and passive open space have been added.
 Conestee Park compliments Lake Conestee Nature Park with several access points to the natural surface trails and wildlife preserve that LCNP offers.

 In 2013, the Conestee Foundation was awarded 2 Recreational Trails Program grants from the SC Department of Parks, Recreation, & Tourism.
 One will connect Conestee Village with the area known as Sparkleberry Island.
-The other will provide a paved, accessible spur from the current Greenville Health System Swamp Rabbit Trail across the pedestrian bridge that spans the Reedy River, and into Conestee Park.
-This will provide ample parking and convenient access to the GHS Swamp Rabbit Trail from the east side of the river.
+The other will provide a paved, accessible spur from the current Prisma Health Swamp Rabbit Trail across the pedestrian bridge that spans the Reedy River, and into Conestee Park.
+This will provide ample parking and convenient access to the Swamp Rabbit Trail from the east side of the river.